Wild Raptors in Ontario Falconry

 7. Once you have trapped a bird, you must band it immediately.
 Bands are available from the OHC – see below.

 8. Please don’t trap in highly public areas or on busy roads—these are a danger to you and the bird being trapped.
-Do not leave a trap unattended (i.e. do not use Swedish goshawk traps)
+Never leave a trap unattended (i.e. do not use Swedish goshawk traps)

 Releasing a wild-caught raptor: